 Our aim is to encourage students to take control of their money, before getting into difficulties.
 We believe that prevention is better than cure, and hope that we can help you avoid some of the pitfalls of student finance.

 If you would like to make an appointment please email us at email@example.com.

 NASMA (National Association of Money Advisors) has developed a free App that provides information and tools to help you in your time as a student and beyond!
 Follow this link to download: http://www.nasma.org.uk/Homepage/Smartphone-App/

-For information about your student finance entitlement and how to make an application: Student Finance England
+For information about your student finance entitlement (England, Wales, Scotland and Northern Ireland) and how to make an application, please visit: Student Finance

 Student Loans Company - Urgent Warning!

 Please be aware that there have been reports of fraudsters sending ‘phishing’ emails to students in order to access online student accounts and change student’s bank details in order to take money.